 There is nothing wrong with finding a particular part of the body especially attractive.
 The Bible says that our bodies are fearfully and wonderfully made (Psalm 139:14).
-Within the confines of marriage, there is nothing wrong with a husband and/or wife particularly enjoying a part of their spouse’s body.
-While some fetishes seem very strange, there is no body part that is “off limits” between a husband and wife, within the "mutual consent" concept (1 Corinthians 7:5).
-Within a marriage, a sexual fetish would only become sinful if it became an obsession (an idol), or if the fetish bothered the spouse or in any way went against his/her will.
+Within the confines of marriage, there is nothing wrong with a husband or wife enjoying a particular characteristic of his or her spouse’s body.
+While some fetishes seem very strange—and may be considered “kinky”—there is no body part or sexual behavior that is “off limits” between a husband and wife, as long as the sexual expression is God-honoring, exclusive, loving, other-oriented, unifying, and mutually agreed to (1 Corinthians 7:5).
+Within a marriage, having a sexual fetish is only sinful if it becomes an obsession (an idol), if it interferes with complete sexual expression, or if it goes against the will of the other spouse.
 Please read our article on “What is a Christian couple allowed to do in sex?”

-For an unmarried person, again, it is not wrong to have an attraction to a particular part of the body.
-The unmarried person, though, needs to be especially careful that the attraction does not turn into lust.
-As soon as the attraction turns into a desire to do something immoral, it has become sin.
+Any type of preference or attraction that turns into a desire to do something immoral is sinful.
+An unmarried person needs to be especially careful in this area.
 An attraction to the opposite sex is normal and natural.
-Again, attraction is not the issue.
-But as Jesus said, "You have heard that it was said, ‘Do not commit adultery.’
+And being “turned on” by a certain body style, non-sexual body part, or piece of clothing might not be wrong per se.
+But Jesus warned us that sin begins in the heart: “You have heard that it was said, ‘Do not commit adultery.’
 But I tell you that anyone who looks at a woman lustfully has already committed adultery with her in his heart” (Matthew 5:27–28).

 Fetishes, as strange as some of them may seem, are not necessarily sinful within the confines of a God-honoring marriage.
 Both spouses must agree, however, that the fetish is a healthy part of their marital union.
 Anything that leads to obsession or lust or that makes the other spouse uncomfortable is sinful.